-Pressure in the eye is called intraocular pressure (IOP).
 Tonometry tests the amount of pressure in the eye.
+This is known as intraocular pressure (IOP).

 There are no major complications associated with this procedure.

-For both methods, you will be asked to sit in an exam chair.
-You may be asked to place your chin in a special cradle and rest your forehead against a bar.
-The chin cup and forehead rest will balance and steady your head.
+You will be asked to sit in an exam chair.
+A chin cup and forehead rest will steady your head.

 There are other devices that are used to check eye pressure.
-The ones listed above are the most common.
+These are the most common.

 The numbing drops and dye wear off in about 20 minutes.
-It is important not to rub your eye while it is numb.
+The eye should not be rubbed during this time.
+It may cause damage.

 A few seconds

-This test is painless.
-Some people do experience a slight sting or tingling due to the anesthetic drops.
+This test should be painless.
+Some people have a slight sting from the eyedrops.

 Glaucoma Research Foundation